-- Mr. Tobin has a broad range of industry and functional experiences acquired through regional and global leadership positions of significant responsibility and scope. - He currently serves as CEO of CNH Industrial, a complex international industrial company, where he is leading efforts to increase efficiencies, innovate through new technologies, expand geographically and maximize the company's portfolio of businesses. - Mr. Tobin gained extensive experience in international finance, operations, management, and information technology in his prior roles as CFO of CNH Global NV and Chief Finance Officer & Head of Information Technology at SGS Group. - He has developed deep expertise with global capital markets through his international finance leadership roles.
-Mr. Tobin provides the Board with strategic insights on a wide variety of treasury matters including with respect to capital allocation, credit ratings and investor relations. - · Prior to beginning his business career, Mr. Tobin was an officer in the United States Army. - He formerly served on the U.S. Chamber of Commerce Board of Directors, and is a member of the Business Roundtable.
+- Mr. Tobin is Dover's current CEO.
+The Board believes it is desirable to have one active management representative on the Board to facilitate its access to timely and relevant information and its oversight of management's long-term strategy, planning, and performance. - He has a broad range of industry and functional experiences acquired through regional and global leadership positions of significant responsibility and scope. - He is the former CEO of CNH Industrial, a complex international industrial company, where he led efforts to increase efficiencies, innovate through new technologies, expand geographically, and maximize the company's portfolio of businesses. - Mr. Tobin gained extensive experience in international finance, operations, management, and information technology in his prior roles as CFO of CNH Global NV and Chief Finance Officer & Head of Information Technology at SGS Group. - · He has developed deep expertise with global capital markets through his international finance leadership roles. - · Prior to beginning his business career, Mr. Tobin was an officer in the United States Army. - He is a member of the Board of Trustees of the John G. Shedd Aquarium in Chicago.
+He formerly served on the U.S. Chamber of Commerce Board of Directors, and is a former member of the Business Roundtable.
 Mr. Tobin holds a bachelor of arts from Norwich University and an MBA from Drexel University.